Fitting regular point patterns with a hyperuniform perturbed lattice: Real data analysis

 \subsection{Description of the data}

-Nickel titanium, also known as nitinol (or NiTi), is a metal alloy of nickel and titanium.
+Nickel-titanium, also known as nitinol (or NiTi), is a metal alloy of nickel and titanium.
 Nitinol alloys are widely used in medicine, battery development, space engineering, or other fields that benefit from their recoverable strain, which can be repeatedly induced by thermal and/or mechanical actuation.

 In this paper, the grain microstructure in a polycrystalline NiTi wire was reconstructed from an experimental 3D synchrotron X-ray diffraction (3D-XRD) data set.
 The 3D-XRD technology provides information on microstructure geometry, especially the grain center position, grain volumes, and grain orientations.
-However, it does not provide the full geometry of the grains, such as its exact boundaries.
-That is a subject of further numerical studies based on a well-fitted mathematical models.
-For our study, we have a specimen at our disposal consisting of positions of 8063 grain centers which are contained in a 3D cylindric observation window of height 80 micrometers and radius $40$ micrometers.
+However, it does not provide the full geometry of the grains, such as their exact boundaries.
+Reconstructing the full grain geometry, including exact grain boundaries, is the subject of ongoing numerical studies based on well-fitted mathematical models.
+For our study, we have a specimen at our disposal consisting of positions of 8063 grain centers which are contained in a 3D cylindrical observation window of height 80 micrometers and radius $40$ micrometers.
 This data set was collected by the authors in \cite{PSW19} using the so-called cross-entropy method applied to 3D X-ray diffraction measurements.
 To eliminate border effects in our study, we extract a 3D cubic segment of size 35x35x70 micrometers that includes 4807 grain centers.

 From the perspective of model fitting, this data set was extensively studied in \cite{SMB22, PSW19}.
-We stick with the premise of homogenity of the data that was tested in the aforementioned papers.
-The plots of the estimated characteristic functions (see Figure \ref{Fig_summary} below) indicate that there is rather repulsive behavior between the points in the data set.
+We stick with the premise of homogeneity of the data that was tested in the aforementioned papers.
+The plots of the estimated summary statistics (see Figure \ref{Fig_summary} below) indicate that nearby grain centers occur less frequently than under complete spatial randomness.